 DeckLinks has a free plan.
 Their paid plans start at $8/user/month.
 This plan gives you unlimited presentations, access to engagement analytics and the ability to include your contact info in all your videos.
 However, if you want to add custom CTAs, access data rooms and CRM integrations (like HubSpot and Salesforce), you will have to upgrade to their Business plan at $28/user/month.

 Loom is a video messaging tool for remote teams.
 Loom is great for recording quick video messages to share with your prospects and clients.
 Loom allows you to record your screen and your camera simultaneously.
 With Loom, you don’t need to worry about video hosting, all videos that you record can be shared via a trackable link.
 Loom will show you if your video was opened and how much time a viewer spent watching it.
 Loom does require a browser extension to capture your screen.

 Loom is a tool tailored more towards video messaging and doesn’t have sales-specific features like CTAs, however, it is pretty popular amongst sales reps so we had to include it in our list.

 Loom has a free plan.
 Their paid plans start at $8/user/month.
 This plan gives you access to analytics and removes the video recording limitations.
 One of the most notable integrations Loom has is Salesforce, however, it requires an Enterprise level plan that starts at $45/user/month and requires a minimum of 10 users.

-There are a variety of tools available on the market for video selling, each with its own strengths and weaknesses.
-Keep in mind that the best asynchronous video tool for one person may not be the best for another.
-The most important thing is to find a tool that works well for you and your strategy.
-With the right tool, you’ll be able to create engaging video sales presentations for your prospects and clients, and close more deals!
+There are a variety of tools available on the market for video selling and video marketing, each with its own strengths and weaknesses.
+Keep in mind that the best video tool for one person may not be the best for another.
+The most important thing is to find a tool that works well for you and your sales and marketing team.
+With the right tool, you’ll be able to create engaging video sales presentations for your prospects and clients, and close more deals in much shorter time!